top of page

 About Our Sustainability Program

-The United Nations Sustainable Development Goals (SDGs) are a set of 17 global objectives adopted in 2015 as part of the 2030 Agenda for Sustainable Development, serving as a universal framework to address interconnected challenges such as poverty, inequality, environmental degradation, health, education, gender equity, peace, and sustainable economic growth.
+The United Nations Sustainable Development Goals (SDGs) are a set of 17 global objectives adopted in the year 2015 as part of the monumental 2030 Agenda for Sustainable Development.
+It is a universal framework for global cooperation, designed to address the most critical and interconnected challenges faced in our present era.
+The goals establish integrated priorities like health, quality education, gender equity, and lasting peace, all underpinned by the imperative for sustainable economic growth.

 image (1).png